Clearfield Hosts Pennsylvania Fair Stakes

 The Pennsylvania Fair Circuit now “splits.”
 There will be racing at the Wayne County Fair in Honesdale (northeast Pennsylvania) this Saturday and Sunday as their “two-day Sire Stakes” event, and then their “regular fair meet” will take place this coming Wednesday and Thursday.
 The Greene County Fair in Waynesburg (southwest Pennsylvania, and birthplace of Dave Palone) will have two days of racing on Tuesday and Wednesday.
 Post times vary at Honesdale; Waynesburg’s first race both days is at 12 noon.
 Entries are drawn on the PA fair circuit two days before the first day of the meet.

-Post a Comment
+Submit a Comment